5th Annual UP 2014 Cloud Conference

 Average cloud adoption rate is above 60% across many enterprises, however the other 40% still want a few of their concerns to be addressed.
 Typical questions, that we'll try to answer are below:

-- I am most concerned with terms and conditions of service.
-I want to develop an agreement template to act as a guideline for Cloud agreements.
+- How to address concerns of terms and conditions of service.
+Developing an agreement template to act as a guideline for Cloud agreements.

 - Is cloud a new bubble or hear to stay.
 Where is the future of cloud?

 - What should an organisation keep in house and what should it put on the cloud?